Frequently Asked Questions

 What if I can’t pay it all right now?

-The housing installment payment plan is offered after late registration closes.
-You will receive an email with instructions for how to enroll.
+Students who do not sign up for the IPP during the time period above will continue to be offered a housing installment payment plan after the late registration fee payment deadline.
+The student will receive an email with instructions for how to enroll.

 How are housing assignments made?

 There are many factors that go into housing assignments: available space, enrollment classification, living learning communities, athletics, honors, etc. Assignments are mostly made on a first-come, first-served basis.
 That's why it is very important that once the application portal opens, you complete your application as soon as possible.